Ph.D in History

 Within the University, the Department of History also has close ties with the John Davis Williams Library, which contains more than 1.7 million volumes and another 300,000 eBooks.
 Of particular importance to history graduate students are the Mississippi Collection of books and manuscripts pertaining to the state, the Blues Archive, and the depository of federal government documents.

 In its masters and doctoral programs, the department emphasizes both rigor and flexibility in designing a course of study to fit the individual interests of each graduate student.
 The Graduate Advisory Committee administers the program.
-Each graduate student designs a program of study in consultation with the Graduate Advisory Committee and other faculty members of the department.
+Each graduate student designs a program of study in consultation with the Graduate Program Coordinator and other faculty members of the department.
 Approximately sixty students from a wide variety of backgrounds are currently pursuing graduate degrees in the department.

 Doctor of Philosophy

 To gain admission to the doctoral program, an applicant must have earned an M.A. in history or its equivalent and have demonstrated distinct promise of success in advanced graduate study.

 Additional course work required beyond the M.A. will include a minimum of 12 hours of work in the major field, at least 6 hours of work in each of two minor fields, and one research seminar.
 Doctoral students concentrate on a major field in which they must pass oral and written exams and two minor fields in which they must pass written exams.
 The major fields are: